nytimes/three-story-controls/README.md

   ```

 ### 2. NPM
-If you use a build system such as Webpack / Parcel / Rollup etc, you can also install the library along with three.js and gsap from npm:
+If you use a build system such as Webpack / Parcel / Rollup etc, you can also install the library along with three.js and gsap from [npm](https://www.npmjs.com/package/three-story-controls):
 ```
 npm install -s three gsap three-story-controls
 ```
 See [here](examples/installation/webpack) for a webpack example.

 ### 3. Script tag
-Download [`dist/three-story-controls.min.js`](dist/three-story-controls.min.js) and include it in your HTML file with a script tag, along with three.js and gsap.
+Download [`dist/three-story-controls.min.js`](dist/three-story-controls.min.js) (or use the [CDN link](https://unpkg.com/three-story-controls@latest/dist/three-story-controls.min.js)) and include it in your HTML file with a script tag, along with three.js and gsap.
 This will expose a global variable `ThreeStoryControls`.
 See [here](examples/installation/script-src) for more:
   ```html
   <script src="https://unpkg.com/three@0.129.0/build/three.min.js"></script>
   <script src="https://unpkg.com/gsap@3.6.1/dist/gsap.min.js"></script>